Tag Archives Nigeria

 About the author:

 Samuel Okunade is a borderlands scholar who researches on borders and migration most especially as it concerns human trafficking and migrant smuggling in Africa.
 He is also interested in thinking through ways in which social and ethnic cleavages in border communities could be used for economic integration and social cohesion in Africa.
-He equally advances the course of border communities that have an age long history of marginalisation and neglect by the government.
+He equally advances the course of border communities that have an age long history of marginalization and neglect by the government.

 Are you looking for more content about Global Development and Social Justice?
 Subscribe to Bliss, the official blog of the International Institute of Social Studies, and stay updated about interesting topics our researchers are working on.